R.E. Curriculum (Herne Junior School)

 Year 6 - A focus on Christianity and Islam

-Key Concept: Symbols: Water as a symbol; Incarnation - An extraordinary baby; Ritual – Prayer: The Rosary and Wudu; Symbol - The Eucharist; God - How do people perceive God?
+Key Concepts: Symbol: Water as a symbol; Incarnation - An extraordinary baby; Ritual – Prayer: The Rosary and Wudu; Symbol - The Eucharist; God - How do people perceive God?

 When pupils leave Herne Junior School, we want their learning of religious concepts to enable them to feel confident when encountering others in the world: confident, self-aware, global citizens.
 We hope that their learning in religious concepts will enable them to become curious about the world around them, to ask critical and perceptive questions about what people believe and their cultural and religious practices, to enable them to form balanced educated opinions, identify bias.
 Most importantly, they will have a better understanding of other ideas, an appreciation of religious and cultural diversity and the importance of respecting others’ beliefs and traditions.
 With this knowledge, they will be better prepared for life in a cultural and religiously diverse society such as our own and will have a desire to continue to develop a love of learning including learning about what people believe and how it shapes their traditions, lives and behaviour.